sr9dc/Capstone_Web_App/README.md

-# Embedded Smart Medication Organizer
+# Embedded Smart Medication Organizer WebApp
 <!--
 *** Thanks for checking out my groups text lab.
 If you have a suggestion
 *** that would make this better, please fork the repo and create a pull request